 Speeches and Statements

-SPEECH: Rep. Murphy Floor Speech in Support of Bipartisan Amendment to National Defense Authorization Act Regarding Military Service Academies
+SPEECH: Rep. Murphy Floor Statement in Support of Bipartisan Amendment to National Defense Authorization Act Regarding Military Service Academies

 I am proud to co-lead this bipartisan amendment.

 It would strike Section 541 of the bill, a provision that would make it nearly impossible for graduates of the military service academies to play professional football, basketball or any other sport.